videos13606-cell/file-integrity-checker/README.md

 **Step 6:** Let's run the check again to see if the program notices the difference.
 Type:
 > `./integrity-check check test.txt`
-**Expected result:** `Status: Modified (Hash mismatch)` *(Comment: See that?
+**Expected result:** `Status: Modified (Hash mismatch)` See that?
 The status changed!
 Even one added letter changes the entire cryptographic hash of the file.
-This is exactly the goal of the program - to alert us immediately if someone touched or changed our files without permission!)*
+This is exactly the goal of the program - to alert us immediately if someone touched or changed our files without permission!)

 **Step 7:** If we want to tell the program "Relax, I made this change legally", we just update the hash:
 > `./integrity-check update test.txt`